Introduction of the Sprinkler irrigation system:

 You may also check this: Tea Powder Making Process From Green Tea Leaves.

 Suitable crops for the Sprinkler irrigation system:

-Sprinkler irrigation is suited for the most row, field and tree crops & water can be sprayed over or under the crop canopy.
-Large sprinklers are not optional for irrigation of delicate crops such as lettuce since the large water drops produced by the sprinklers may damage the crop.
+Sprinkler irrigation is suited for a most row, field, and tree crops & water can be sprayed over or under the crop canopy.
+Large sprinklers are not optional for the irrigation of delicate crops such as lettuce since the large water drops produced by the sprinklers may damage the crop.

 Suitable soils for the Sprinkler irrigation system:

 Sprinklers are best suitable to sandy soils with high infiltration rates, although they are adaptable to most soils.
 The average application rate from the sprinklers (in mm/hour) is always selected to be less than the basic infiltration rate of the soil so that surface ponding & runoff can be avoided.

 Sprinklers are not fit for soils that easily form a crust.
 If the sprinkler irrigation system is the only method available, then light fine sprays should be used.
 The larger sprinklers generate larger water droplets that are to be avoided.